AppMonsta/slate/source/includes/reviews.md

 end while data != nil
 ```

-> The above code loads one app record and prints it out:
+> The above code returns reviews records in bulk; these will look like below:

 ```json
 {